• Skip to main content

 Temperature for Doneness and Safety

-Don't poke at the roast too much because you don't want hose juices to drain out of the roast.
+Don’t poke at the roast too much; you don’t want the juices to drain out.
 Insert the thermometer at the thickest part of the roast.

 What can you use if you don't have a Dutch oven?

-If you don't have a dutch oven then use a deeper oven-proof skillet like a deep cast-iron skillet will also work.
-This works because you don't need to cover the roast.
+If you don’t have a Dutch oven, a deeper oven-proof skillet, such as a deep cast-iron skillet, will also work.
+This works because you don’t need to cover the roast.

 How to Make a Red Wine Au Jus

-In a large measuring cup add 1 cup of pan dripping, 1 cup of Beef broth, ¼ cup of red wine, 2 teaspoons of Worcestershire sauce.
-Mix it together with a whisk and pour back into the roast pan, heat until nice and bubbly.
+In a large measuring cup, add 1 cup of pan dripping, 1 cup of Beef broth, 1/4 cup of red wine, and 2 teaspoons of Worcestershire sauce.
+Mix it together with a whisk and pour it back into the roast pan.
+Heat until nice and bubbly.

 How to Make a Creamy Horseradish Sauce

-In a small bowl mix together 8 ounces sour cream, ½ cup mayonnaise, 2 teaspoons prepared horseradish, 2 teaspoons of Dijon mustard, 2 teaspoons of Balsamic vinegar, and a pinch of salt.
-Make sure to mix it well and cover and chill until ready to serve.
+In a small bowl,mix together 8 ounces of sour cream, 1/2 cup mayonnaise, 2 teaspoons prepared horseradish, 2 teaspoons Dijon mustard, 2 teaspoons Balsamic vinegar, and a pinch of salt.
+Mix well, cover, and chill until ready to serve.

 Should you cook your Boneless Rib Roast covered or uncovered?